BenTzuHsien/BenTzuHsien.github.io/_pages/about.md

 ### Background and Experience

-I completed my undergraduate studies in Mechanical Engineering, which gave me a strong foundation in the physical principles underlying robotic systems, including dynamics, control, and state estimation.
-During my undergraduate years, I served as the software lead of an Autonomous Underwater Vehicle (AUV) student team, where I gained extensive hands-on experience with real-world robotic systems.
+I completed my undergraduate studies in Mechanical Engineering, which provided a strong foundation in the physical principles underlying robotic systems, including **dynamics, control, and state estimation**.
+During this time, I served as the software lead of an Autonomous Underwater Vehicle (AUV) student team, where I was responsible for the design and integration of the software stack spanning perception, estimation, control, and navigation.
+This role involved extensive work with **embedded systems** and low-level programming, and gave me hands-on experience deploying autonomous robotic systems in real-world operating conditions rather than purely simulated settings.

-In this role, I designed and maintained the software architecture spanning perception, estimation, control, and navigation, and worked extensively with embedded systems and low-level programming.
-I am particularly comfortable with C and C++ for real-time and embedded applications, as well as Python for higher-level robotics and learning pipelines.
-This experience shaped my interest in building robotic systems that operate reliably outside controlled laboratory settings.
+In my master’s studies in Robotics, I shifted my focus toward learning-based robotic systems.
+I initially concentrated on robot perception, particularly vision, through advanced coursework in Robot Vision and Computer Vision, where I implemented projects on **visual servoing** and **monocular visual SLAM**.
+Building on this perception foundation, my current research focuses on learning-based mobile manipulation, including developing mobility policies that enable manipulation beyond stationary settings and one-shot imitation learning policies for eye-in-hand robot configurations.
+Through this work, I aim to tightly integrate perception, navigation, and manipulation into unified policies that generalize under limited supervision and real-world uncertainty.

 ## Contact Me